 - Thin Decks: These machines have thin decks, so they aren’t the best at absorbing sound.

 - Small Rollers: Horizon’s cheapest treadmills have shorter warranties partly because their belt rollers are small.
 Smaller rollers put more strain on the belt system.
-Rollers on the T101 are just 46mm/42mm in diameter whereas those on the Elite T9-02 are 2.4″, approaching commercial quality.
+Rollers on the T101 are just 46mm/42mm in diameter whereas those on the Studio series treadmills are a fair bit larger.

 For buyers with small to medium budgets, Horizon treadmills offer good value for money.
 The compact T101 in particular is one of our best buys for under $1000, as although it saves on horsepower and track space, it benefits from other features not normally found in its price range.